Mo Faal: Wrexham

 On 30 August 2024, Faal signed a three-year deal (with a further one-year option) for Wrexham after being bought for a £500,000 transfer fee.
 This made him the club's record signing.
 He made his debut for the club on 10 September 2024, in a 2–1 win over Salford City in the EFL Trophy.
 On 8 October, he scored his first goal at the Racecourse Ground in a 3–0 win over Wolverhampton Wanderers U21.
 Wrexham were promoted out of League One at the end of the 2024–25 campaign, with Faal scoring three goals in 16 games – of which eight were league games, all appearances off the bench without scoring.
 The Red Dragons were well stocked with attackers, leaving him with limited opportunities to play.

 On 7 August 2025, it was announced that Faal joined League One club Port Vale on loan for the 2025–26 season.
 Wrexham manager Phil Parkinson said that "several League One clubs" had tried to bring Faal in on loan, but that they "we're [now] looking forward to watching him develop under a terrific manager in Darren Moore".
 He scored four minutes into his debut five days later as he came off the bench 71 minutes into a 1–0 win at Blackpool in the first round of the EFL Cup.
+New Vale manager, Jon Brady, said in January that he was a fan of the player and had previously tried to sign him whilst he was in charge at Northampton Town.
+However, he cut the loan spell short on 23 January, with Faal having scored three cup goals in 23 appearances in all competitions.
+On 2 February, despite still being injured, he joined League Two side Cheltenham Town on loan until the end of the 2025–26 season.
+Manager Steve Cotterill praised him after Faal came off the bench to score an injury-time winning goal at Whaddon Road against Gillingham on 14 April.

+On 8 July 2026, Faal returned to Port Vale, now in League Two, on loan for the 2026–27 season.
+He played three games before being sidelined with a muscle injury, which saw him ruled out until December.

 Style of play

-Faal is a target man forward with a big physical presence.
-In addition to his size, he also has pace and an unorthodox, difficult-to-defend-against style.
+Faal has been described as a target forward known for his physical presence.
+Commentators have also noted his pace and unconventional playing style.